brayden-scott04/student-projects/README.md

 - `web-dev` — Frontend development projects using HTML, CSS, JavaScript, and XML/XSLT
 - `OOP` — Python projects focused on object-oriented programming concepts
-- `it_project_management` - Frontend development project using HTML, CSS, JavaScript
+- `it_project_management` - Frontend development project using HTML, CSS, JavaScript, Browser Storage
 - More folders and projects will be added over time

 ## Topics Covered